Ciężkowice

-Ciężkowice is a town in Tarnów County, Lesser Poland Voivodeship, Poland, with 2,444 inhabitants as of December 2021.
+Ciężkowice is a town in Tarnów County, Lesser Poland Voivodeship, in southern Poland, with 2,444 inhabitants as of December 2021.
 It lies in the Ciężkowice Foothills, on the Biała river.
 The town is located on regional road nr.
 977, it also has a rail station (Bogoniowice - Ciężkowice), on a line which goes from Tarnów to the Slovak border crossing at Leluchów.
-Ciężkowice is home to a sports club Ciężkowianka, founded in 1948.

 History

 The history of Ciężkowice dates back to the year 1125, when in a document of Papal legate Gilles de Paris, the village is mentioned as a property of the Tyniec Benedictine Abbey.
-On February 29, 1348, King Kazimierz Wielki granted it Magdeburg rights town charter.
+On February 29, 1348, King Casimir III the Great granted it Magdeburg rights town charter.
 At that time, Ciężkowice was partly inhabited by the German settlers.
 In the late Middle Ages, Ciężkowice was located on a merchant route from the Kingdom of Hungary to Kraków.
 Weekly fairs took place here every Wednesday, where local dairy products, clothes, salt, horses and Hungarian wines were sold.
 In 1358, St. Andrew parish church was built.

 After the Swedish invasion of Poland, Ciężkowice lost its importance.
 Until 1772 (see Partitions of Poland), the town belonged to Sandomierz Voivodeship.
 From 1772 to late 1918, it was part of Austrian Galicia.
 The decline of Ciężkowice was so severe that in 1934, the government of the Second Polish Republic stripped it of the town charter, and Ciężkowice remained a village until 1998.
+Following the German-Soviet invasion of Poland, which started World War II in September 1939, Ciężkowice was occupied by Germany.